Apostle01/HEYDEN/README.md

 ##### Webpage: Contact me
 - The contact me page will house a text box, allowing the user to send a message to the developer's email using an API.

-##### Webpage: 404
-- The 404 page will inform the user that the page that they have tried to access does not exist.
-- It will provide a link back to the homepage.

 ### Structure

 #### Overall Structure
 Each page will consist of:
 - **Navigation bar**: Meets the navigation requirement.
 - **Main section**: Meeting the page-specific requirements.
-- **Footer**: Meeting the requirement for a link to the developer's GitHub profile.

 Required pages and their main sections:
 - **Homepage**: This page will meet the requirement for an interactive game.